Themekraft/All-in-One-Invite-Codes/readme.txt

 6. eMail Form

 == Changelog ==
+= 1.0.12 - 1 Mar 2022 =
+* Added new option to allow multiple use codes.
+* Added new shortcode to create a list of unassigned codes on Frontend.
+* Added new descriptive video in readme.txt file.
+* Tested up to WordPress 5.9

 = 1.0.11 - 19 Sep 2021 =
 * Fixed: wp_mail error when destination email is empty
 * Added Invite code length option